itfanr/ros2-wiki/Windows-Development-Setup.md

 > python src\ament\ament_tools\scripts\ament.py test_results
 ```

-You can run the built examples by opening a new `cmd.exe` sourcing the `local_setup.bat` file and then executing them directly, for example:
+To run the examples, first open a clean new `cmd.exe` and set up the workspace.
+This is done by sourcing the `local_setup.bat` file, which will automatically set up the environment for any DDS vendors that support was built for.
+Then execute the examples, e.g.:

 ```
 > call install\local_setup.bat